-10.568 EMERGENCY FOOD ASSISTANCE PROGRAM (ADMINISTRATIVE COSTS)
+10.568 EMERGENCY FOOD ASSISTANCE PROGRAM (ADMINISTRATIVE COSTS) 10.569 EMERGENCY FOOD ASSISTANCE PROGRAM (COMMODITIES)

-Program Description: TEFAP makes funds available to state and local agencies to process, store, and distribute USDA commodities to needy persons.
+Program Description: The Emergency Food Assistance Program (TEFAP) makes food commodities and funds available to state and local agencies to process, store, and distribute USDA commodities to needy persons.
 Food commodities are provided to feeding organizations such as soup kitchens, food pantries, shelters, food banks and residential facilities.
 In addition to food provided through farm subsidies, funds are provided to state agencies to cover administrative costs incurred at the state and local level in the operation of the program.

-Formula Description: Cash assistance, in the form of formula grants, is allocated among the states on the basis of each state's population of low-income and unemployed persons, as compared to national statistics.
+Formula Description: Administrative funds, in the form of formula grants, is allocated among the states on the basis of each state's population of low-income and unemployed persons, as compared to national statistics.
 Each state's share of funds is based 60% on the number of persons in households within the state having incomes below the poverty level and 40% on the number of unemployed persons within the state.
 At a minimum, states must make 40% of the administrative grant available to local agencies or expend such funds on their behalf.
 States must match the federal funds used for state administration of the program.